ashokkotakommula/productquotes/README.md

-this project created using html, css and javaScript.
+this project is created using html, css and javaScript.